Hay fever; Nasal congestion - allergies

 The use of an injection series is effective, but people often have difficulty complying with the regimens.
 For some people, rush immunotherapy may be an alternative option.
 Rush immunotherapy uses several shots a day over a period of 3 to 5 days to achieve the full dose.
 Studies suggest that it is effective and safe, but anaphylaxis and severe reactions can occur.
 It is only appropriate for some people and they must be monitored closely during this period for severe reactions.

-- Injections of diluted extracts of the allergen are given on a regular schedule, usually twice to once a week at first, and then in increasing doses until a maintenance dose has been reached.
-It usually takes several months, and it may take up to 3 years to reach a maintenance dose.
+- Injections of diluted extracts of the allergen are given on a regular schedule, usually once or twice a week, with gradually increasing doses until a maintenance dose has been reached.
+It usually takes 3 to 6 months to reach the maintenance dose.

 - At that time, intervals between shots can be 2 to 4 weeks, and the treatment is continued for another 3 to 5 years.